sbt/website/src/reference/02-DetailTopics/01-Using-sbt/05-Triggered-Execution.md

 contents of a source file must change in order to trigger a build.
 The default value is false.

-- `watchPersistFilestamps: Boolean` toggles whether or not sbt will persist the file hashes computed for source files across multiple task evaluation runs.
+- `watchPersistFileStamps: Boolean` toggles whether or not sbt will persist the file hashes computed for source files across multiple task evaluation runs.
 This can improve performance for projects with many source files.
 Because the file hashes are cached, it is possible for the